-- 1. Shut down the computer. - 2.
-Connect the AC adapter to the computer, and then plug it into an AC outlet. - 3.
-Turn on the computer. - If the power lights turn on, the AC adapter is working properly. - If the power lights remain off, check the connection from the AC adapter to the computer and the connection from the AC adapter to the AC outlet to be sure that the connections are secure. - If the connections are secure and the power lights remain off, the AC adapter is not functioning and should be replaced.
+- 1. Shut down the computer. - Connect the AC adapter to the computer and to the power cord, and then plug the power cord into an AC outlet. - 3.
+Turn on the computer. - If the power lights turn on, the AC adapter is working properly. - If the power lights remain off, check the connection from the AC adapter to the computer and the connection from the power cord to the AC outlet to be sure that the connections are secure. - If the connections are secure and the power lights remain off, the AC adapter is not functioning and should be replaced.